Pritzker asks sports teams to cancel games or bar fans - WHIZ News

 CHICAGO (AP) — Illinois Gov. J.B.
-Pritzker on Thursday asked the owners of all the state’s major sports teams to cancel games or play without fans until May 1 as efforts continue to combat the spread of the coronavirus.
+Pritzker on Thursday mandated that events of 1,000 or more people be canceled or postponed for 30 days, and asked the owners of all the state’s major sports teams to cancel games or play without fans until May 1 as efforts continue to combat the spread of the coronavirus.

-Pritzker said during a news conference that he also is mandating events of 1,000 or more people be canceled or postponed immediately and requested that events of 250 people be canceled or postponed as well.
+Pritzker said during a news conference he is requesting that events of 250 people be canceled or postponed as well.
 Pritzker said he is not ordering schools to close “but we are monitoring the situation on a day to day basis.”

+“At this time, CPS will remain open,” said Chicago Mayor Lori Lightfoot.
+“We would never put our children in danger.”

 “I wish I could tell you that going about your everyday lives without adjustments was the best course of action right now,” Pritzker said.
 “It is not.
 And I owe you honesty.”